BabitMF/BabitMF.github.io/content/en/docs/bmf/multiple_features/ffmpeg_fully_compatible/_index.md

 BMF implements buildin modules and combined flexible API to Python, C++, Go user to apply FFmpeg capabilities into their own solution.

 ### Environment
-FFmpeg library is needed，the supported version and installation details can be found in Getting Started -> Install.
+FFmpeg library is needed, the supported version and installation details can be found in Getting Started -> Install.

 ### Capabilities